zyrous/z-amp-core/README.md

 If you'd like to create your own components, it's easy to get started.
 In addition, the powerful theming engine allows you to create advanced UIs quickly.

-To find out more, visit the z-amp site for full documentation.
+To find out more, visit the [full documentation](https://bitbucket.org/zyrous/z-amp-core/src/master/docs/static/HOME.md).